June 23, 2023

 - Better due diligence for politically exposed persons.

 It applies to all member states, including EU countries and the US, but not the UK.
-It clarified 22 separate offenses with regard to illicit finance or money laundering.
+It clarified 22 separate offences with regard to illicit finance or money laundering.
 Many of these involve the internet or modern technologies, such as online piracy and cybercrime.

 The regulation also places more emphasis on the penalties and punishments of those convicted of these types of crimes.
 This aims to deter potential criminals.
-Finally, 6AMLD6 also encourages member-state cooperation as regulators recognize the need for a collaborative approach to payment services and preventing fraud.
+Finally, 6AMLD6 also encourages member-state cooperation as regulators recognise the need for a collaborative approach to payment services and preventing fraud.

 Suspicious Transaction and Order Reports (STORs)

 Finally, STORs are required by any company which facilitates trading or investments, which could be considered a payment services regulation.
-They are reports which must be filed for investigation if one of seven key suspicious behaviors are noticed.
+They are reports which must be filed for investigation if one of seven key suspicious behaviours are noticed.

 STORs were introduced under the EU system to prevent market abuse and help payment firms and financial services companies to monitor each payment transaction and their payment systems more closely.